 The EUAs are recorded within the Union Registry, strictly within the EU Transaction Log.
 It covers the following transaction types:

 Inflows of new physical EUAs in the market occur in two ways.
-First, through the EU Allocation Account, which receives once a year allowances from the EU Total Quantity Account (not shown in the figure below) and subsequently releases those for free to Operator Holding Accounts (compliance accounts).
+First, through the EU Allocation Account, which receives once a year allowances from the EU Total Quantity Account and subsequently releases those for free to Operator Holding Accounts (compliance accounts).
 Second, through the EU Auction Account which continuously receives allowances from the EU Total Quantity Account and evenly distributes those through the established auctioning platform to successful bidders.

 Both sources of inflows are visible through (i) the abrupt surge of compliance accounts from free allocations (as the EU Allocation Account balances decrease) and (ii) the continuous increase of both compliance and non-compliance accounts over the calendar year from auctions (ESMA Final Report of 28 March 2022, Emission allowances and associated derivatives, ESMA70-445-38).